-The tradition, the culture the people.
-The heart of Nepal is the people, and they all worth experiencing …not to mention the indescribable views that Nepal has to offer.
+The tradition, the culture and the heart of Nepal… the people, and they all worth experiencing, not to mention the indescribable views that Nepal has to offer.
 Some places will always be apart of you once you leave.
 The people that you met, the places you have seen, the food…. oh man, the food.
-I was able to experience so much in such a short amount of time.
+In three weeks I feel like I experienced what most wont in decades.

 8 days in Kathmandu – 3 Days in Chitwan – 4 days in Pokhara

 With the money rate being 100 rupees to the dollar – it is insane – the amount of money you feel you are spending and yet aren’t is ridiculous…RIDICULOUS.
 You barter back and forth with taxi drivers and street vendors for 100 or 200 rupees.
 Forgetting that the thick stack of cash you are holding really only comes out to 10 dollars.
 It feels like so much more.
-The average person in Nepal makes 15 dollars a day.
-That’s crazy.
+The average person in Nepal makes 700 dollars a year.
+That’s crazy!